SimonSungm/SimonSungm.github.io/_posts/2019-09-18-linux4riscv-1-Install-GNU-toolchain-for-RISC-V.md

 ```
 It may be too slow (50 KB/s) and too many problems(I downloaded it for a day, 我佛了), so I have uploaded it onto [浙大云盘](https://pan.zju.edu.cn/share/ad165bddc1b4cce7dbaa9d089e) (Only ZJU students are allowed).

-**If you choose to download prebuilt compiler,  you can skip these three steps and go ahead to step Test our installation**.
+**If you choose to download prebuilt compiler,  you can skip these three steps and go ahead to step Build qemu.

 ## Prerequisites